 CLICK HERE Arrow Icon

-If you are planning to include family members in the application, each program has slight differences that may weigh on your decision.
+Concerning family inclusion in Grenada and St Kitts citizenship by investment, each program has slight differences that may affect your decision.
 Both accept spouses and children, but Grenada has an upper age limit of 30 years old, whereas St Kitts and Nevis only accepts children up to 25, and between 18 and 25, they must be in education.
-Grenada accepts siblings over 18 (as long as they are unmarried and have no children), while St Kitts and Nevis has an upper limit of 25 years old.
-On the other hand, they only accept parents and grandparents aged 55 and above, whereas Grenada has no age requirements for parents and grandparents.

 Why work with Global Citizen Solutions?

 • Global approach by local experts.
-We are corporate members of the Investment Migration Council, with local expertise in all six Caribbean CBI programs.
+We are corporate members of the Investment Migration Council, with local expertise in all five Caribbean CBI programs.

-• 100% approval rate.
+• 100 percent approval rate.
 We have never had a case rejected and will offer you an initial, free-of-charge, due diligence assessment before signing any contract.

 • Independent service and full transparency.
 We will present to you all the investment options available, and all expenses will be discussed in advance, with no hidden fees.